 Current Glass Recycling Drop-off Locations:

-- Parking lot of Mulligans Bar & Grill located at the campus golf course
+Mulligans Bar & Grill Parking Lot (at campus golf course)

 Acceptable Recycling Items at UMD:

 - Plastic Containers: Bottles and container (must be clean and dry)